-In 2019, US Bank, on behalf of the Authority, has pooled approximately \$6.245 million in loans and the Authority earned approximately \$12,900 in one-time fees of which \$2,495 was earned in Parishes with which CAFA has Cooperative Endeavor Agreements ("CEA's") in 2019 as compared to \$13.638 million in loans and \$42,652 in one-time fees in 2018.
+In 2020, US Bank, on behalf of the Authority, pooled approximately \$6.984 million in loans and the Authority earned approximately \$23,330 in one-time fees of which \$6,032 was earned in Parishes with which CAFA has Cooperative Endeavor Agreements ("CEA's") as compared to \$6.245 million in loans and \$12,900 in one-time fees in 2019.
+Half of the fees earned in CEA Parishes are shared with the Parish or with the local Home Mortgage Authority, if any.
 CAFA lowered its fees charged on each loan in order to lower the mortgage loan interest rate to the home buyer.

-Mortgage rates were rising during most of 2019 which made selling the Mortgage Backed Securities ("MBS") more difficult as MBS with higher rates have more early prepayment risk.
+Mortgage rates were stable during most of 2020 which made selling the Mortgage Backed Securities ("MBS") somewhat easier as MBS with lower rates have less early prepayment risk.

-• Purchase Advantage Powered by CAFA (PAC) Program - TBA Program
+Purchase Advantage Powered by CAFA (PAC) Program - TBA Program

 In August of 2015, the Authority initiated the LA CAFA TBA Mortgage Loan Program in cooperation with GMFS Lending.
-During 2017, the name was changed at the request of GMFS to "Purchase Advantage Powered by CAFA ("PAC").
+During 2017 the name was changed at the request of GMFS to "Purchase Advantage Powered by CAFA ("PAC").
 This program utilizes licensed financial institutions comprised of community banks, credit unions and mortgage brokers who choose to broker conventional and government mortgage loans.
 GMFS Lending serves as underwriter, funder, and Master Servicer for this program.
 Stifel Nicolaus & Company acquired George K. Baum during 2019 and now acts as hedging agent and Program Administrator for this program.
-Down payment assistance is provided as a grant by a marginal increase in the mortgage loan rate.
+Down payment assistance is provided as a grant by a marginal increase in the first mortgage loan rate.
 The Authority earns a one -time fee at the time of the closing of the loans.

-During 2019, approximately \$14.914 million in loans were closed and the Authority earned \$81,238 in one-time fees (of which \$37,136 was earned in CEA Parishes) as compared to 2018, when \$50.526 million in loans were closed and the Authority earned \$251,157 in one-time fees (of which \$117,748 was earned in CEA Parishes).
+During 2020, approximately \$2.832 million in loans were closed and the Authority earned \$14,159 in one-time fees (of which \$7,147 was earned in CEA Parishes) as compared to 2019, when \$14.914 million in loans were closed and the Authority earned \$81,238 in one-time fees (of which \$37,136 was earned in CEA Parishes).
+Half of the fees earned in CEA Parishes are shared with the Parish or with the local Home Mortgage Authority, if any.